usnistgov/800-63-3/sp800-63a/sec4_ial.md

 1. Resolution

 	a.
-The CSP collects PII from the user, such as name, address, date-of-birth, email, and phone number.
+The CSP collects PII from the user, such as name, address, date of birth, email, and phone number.
 	b.
 The CSP also collects two forms of identity evidence, such as a driver license and a passport.
 For example, using the camera of a laptop, the CSP can capture a photo of both sides of both pieces of identity evidence.
 	c.
 The CSP asks the applicant for a photo of themselves to match to the license and passport.

 2. Validation

 	a.
 The CSP validates the information supplied in 1.a. by checking an authoritative source they maintain.
-The CSP determines the information suppled by the applicant matches their records.
+The CSP determines the information supplied by the applicant matches their records.
 	b.
 The CSP checks the images of the license and the passport, determines there are no alterations, the data encoded in the QR codes  matches the plain-text information, and that the identification numbers follow standard formats.
 	c.
 The CSP queries the issuing sources for the license and passport and validates the information matches.